alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/troubleshooting.md

 ERROR - Inference failed.
 ```

-It shows that the configuration of the Vela compiled `.tflite` file doesn't match the number of MAC units on the FVP.
+It shows that the configuration of the Vela compiled `.tflite` file doesn't match the number of MACs units on the FVP.

 The Vela configuration parameter `accelerator-config` used for producing the .`tflite` file that is used
-while building the application should match the MAC configuration that the FVP is emulating.
+while building the application should match the MACs configuration that the FVP is emulating.
 For example, if the `accelerator-config` from the Vela command was `ethos-u55-128`, the FVP should be emulating the
-128 MAC configuration of the Ethos-U55 block(default FVP configuration).
+128 MACs configuration of the Ethos-U55 block(default FVP configuration).
 If the `accelerator-config` used was
 `ethos-u55-256`, the FVP must be executed with additional command line parameter to instruct it to emulate the
-256 MAC configuration instead.
+256 MACs configuration instead.

 The [deploying on an FVP emulating MPS3](./deployment.md#deploying-on-an-fvp-emulating-mps3) page provides guidance
-on how to instruct the FVP to change the number of MAC units.
+on how to instruct the FVP to change the number of MACs units.

 Note that when the FVP is launched and the application starts executing, various parameters about the system are
 logged over UART.
-These include the MAC/cc configuration of the FVP.
+These include the MACs/cc configuration of the FVP.

 ```log
 INFO - MPS3 core clock has been set to: 32000000Hz